 Now that the weather is getting cooler, you might be tempted to jack up the heat before hopping into bed.
 But keeping your bedroom on the mild side can make you more likely to overheat—which will lead to less comfortable, less restful sleep.

 So what’s the magic number, temperature-wise?
 Most experts, including Robbins, recommend keeping your bedroom at a cool 65 degrees.
 “It sounds cold, but this is the best temperature for healthy sleep,” Robbins says.

-But just like how everyone’s circadian rhythm is slightly different, everyone’s optimal ambient temperature for sleep is slightly different, too, says the National Sleep Foundation.
+But just like how everyone’s circadian rhythm is slightly different, everyone’s optimal ambient temperature for sleep is slightly different, too.
 So experiment to find the temperature that works best for you.
 If setting the thermostat at 65 has you waking up shivering at 3:00 A.M., dial it up a notch or two.
 Still tossing and turning in sweaty discomfort?
 Go ahead and turn it down even lower.